thomasfredericks/MicroOsc/README.md

 # MicroOsc

 MicroOsc is a simple and lightweight [Open Sound Control](http://opensoundcontrol.org/) (OSC) library for Arduino.
+This simple and lightweight OSC library provides a unified API to work over UDP (Ethernet or Wifi and SLIP (Serial).
+It does not hold on to state and error checking is minimal.
+A few Arduino and application (Pure Data, Max, Node JS) examples are included.
 It is inspired on TinyOSC by Martin Roth (https://github.com/mhroth/TinyOSC).
-It doesn't hold on to state and error checking is minimal.

 ## Supported Features
 Currently MicroOsc supports: